 The way we pay for things is changing — fast.
-To make sure your business stays current (and secure), here are the new payments methods you should start accepting ASAP:
+To make sure your business stays current (and secure), here are the payments methods you should start accepting both in-person and online:

 1. Chip cards

 You’ve probably noticed that at many stores, you’re now asked to pay via chip cards (aka EMV cards).
 Magnetic-stripe cards have long been vulnerable to fraud, so chip cards, which create a unique impression every time they’re used, are a better option due to their superior security.
 Instead of swiping, customers insert their card into a reader until the transaction is complete.
-You probably remember that, back in October, the liability shift went into effect, which made having a chip reader all the more important.
+The liability shift went into effect in 2015, making a chip reader all the more important.
 (Read our post A Simple Guide to the EMV Liability Shift for more information.)

 Square’s contactless and chip reader accepts both EMV® (a technology developed and managed by American Express, Discover, JCB, Mastercard, UnionPay, and Visa) and NFC transactions like Apple Pay (more on that below).
 Read more about chip cards in our post Everything You Need to Know About the Switch to Chip Cards.